Bob Dylan: 2010–2019: Tempest and continued recordings

-Dylan released Fallen Angels—described as "a direct continuation of the work of 'uncovering' the Great Songbook that he began on last year's Shadows In the Night"—in May.
+Dylan released Fallen Angels, described as "a direct continuation of the work of 'uncovering' the Great Songbook that he began on Shadows In the Night", in May.
 The album contained twelve songs by classic songwriters such as Harold Arlen, Sammy Cahn and Johnny Mercer, eleven of which had been recorded by Sinatra.
-Jim Farber wrote in Entertainment Weekly: "Tellingly, [Dylan] delivers these songs of love lost and cherished not with a burning passion but with the wistfulness of experience.
+Jim Farber wrote: "Tellingly, [Dylan] delivers these songs of love lost and cherished not with a burning passion but with the wistfulness of experience.
 They're memory songs now, intoned with a present sense of commitment.
 Released just four days ahead of his 75th birthday, they couldn't be more age-appropriate".
-The album received a score of 79 on critical aggregator website Metacritic, denoting "generally favorable reviews".

-A massive 36-CD collection, The 1966 Live Recordings, including every known recording of Bob Dylan's 1966 concert tour was released in November 2016.
+The 1966 Live Recordings, including every known recording of Dylan's 1966 concert tour, was released in November 2016.
 The recordings commence with the concert in White Plains New York on February 5, 1966, and end with the Royal Albert Hall concert in London on May 27.
 The New York Times reported most of the concerts had "never been heard in any form", and described the set as "a monumental addition to the corpus".

-Dylan released a triple album of a further 30 recordings of classic American songs, Triplicate, in March 2017.
+In March 2017, Dylan released a triple album of 30 recordings of classic American songs, Triplicate.
 Dylan's 38th studio album was recorded in Hollywood's Capitol Studios and features his touring band.
-Dylan posted a long interview on his website to promote the album, and was asked if this material was an exercise in nostalgia.
-"Nostalgic?
+Dylan posted an interview on his website to promote the album, and was asked if this material was an exercise in nostalgia.
+Nostalgic?
 No I wouldn't say that.
 It's not taking a trip down memory lane or longing and yearning for the good old days or fond memories of what's no more.
-A song like "Sentimental Journey" is not a way back when song, it doesn't emulate the past, it's attainable and down to earth, it's in the here and now."
-The album was awarded a score of 84 on critical aggregator website Metacritic, signifying "universal acclaim".
-Critics praised the thoroughness of Dylan's exploration of the great American songbook, though, in the opinion of Uncut: "For all its easy charms, Triplicate labours its point to the brink of overkill.
-After five albums' worth of croon toons, this feels like a fat full stop on a fascinating chapter".
+A song like 'Sentimental Journey' is not a way back when song, it doesn't emulate the past, it's attainable and down to earth, it's in the here and now.
+Critics praised the thoroughness of Dylan's exploration of the Great American Songbook, though, in the opinion of Uncut, "For all its easy charms, Triplicate labours its point to the brink of overkill.
+After five albums' worth of croon toons, this feels like a fat full stop on a fascinating chapter."